abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 - max file size 8mb
 - to much configuration to do
 - risk of getting banned from discord but the server with still there and you will not lose any data
-- you only user discord user account not bot account
+- you can only use 'discord user account' not 'bot account'

 # advantages
 - free and unlimited storage
 - easy to use
 - no need to install any database
-- some host services like heroku does'nt allow you to use fs module to save files in the server this is solved by passing the file as a stream or buffer
+- some host services like heroku does'nt allow you to use fs module to save files in the server this is solved by passing the file as a stream or buffer to the uploadFile method
 - you can use the same discord account to upload files to different servers

 # example